 Your first year at college is an important opportunity for you to figure out how to manage your time and how you want to spend it.
-The Daily Tar Heel wants freshmen staffers to learn, work and become part of the DTH while they're settling into college life.
-First-semester freshmen will work one day per week.
+The Daily Tar Heel wants first-year staffers to learn, work and become part of the DTH while they're settling into college life.
+First-semester first-years will work one day per week.
 When possible, they'll be teamed up with senior staffers on projects to encourage friendships and mentoring relationships.
-Second semester, freshmen will work two days per week as a full staff member.
+Second semester, first-years will work two days per week as a full staff member.

 Q: What positions are available?

-A: New staff members can apply to any of the following desks: University, City, State & National, Arts & Culture, Sports, Copy, Photo/video, Design/Graphics.
+A: New staff members can apply to any of the following desks: University, City & State, Sports, Copy & Audience Engagement, Photo, Multimedia and Design & Graphics.
 Editors, assistant editors and senior reporters all are hired after working on staff for at least one semester.
 The opinion desk has separate applications.

 Q: What is the time commitment?

 A: Each desk is structured differently.
-In most cases, staff members are asked to work one day per week, and returning staffers work two.
+New staff members are asked to work one day per week, and returning staffers work two.
 Joining the DTH is something you can do in addition to other activities on campus.
 You will be able to choose your own work days to fit the DTH in with your class schedule.
 You are expected to update your editors on your story throughout the day.
 Staffers are also required to attend Orientation, occasional desk meetings and at least four training workshops their first semester.
 Feel free to contact our editors directly with questions about a specific desk.